mapeditor/tiled/docs/manual/terrain.rst

    :alt: Drawing cobblestone

    Drawing cobblestone

-Try holding ``Control`` (``Command`` on a Mac) while drawing.
-This increases the modified area to cover all corners and/or edges of the hovered tile, allowing for faster painting of larger areas.

 Finally, see what happens when you try drawing some dirt on the cobblestone.
 Because there are no transitions from dirt directly to